Kaitlin Greene - OHSU Community Research Liaison

-Laura is located in the Hub office in Central Oregon and her region includes Deschutes, Crook and Jefferson counties.
+Kaitlin is located in the Hub office in Central Oregon and her region includes Deschutes, Crook, and Jefferson counties.

-- Building relationships and identifying opportunities for collaboration to support her community in implementing research best practices and evidence-based approaches.
+- Building relationships and identifying opportunities for collaboration to support their community in implementing research best practices and evidence-based approaches.

 - When opportunities are identified, collaborative projects are initiated through the Project Assistance Program or the Central Oregon Research Coalition.